MaiTranQuocTrung/ChessEngine/README.md

-# ChessEngine(King Bob IV)
+# ChessEngine (King Bob IV)

-Personal java chess engine development.
+Personal Java chess engine development.

-**Features:**
+## Features

-*Search:*
+### Search
-- Alpha beta pruning
+- **Alpha-beta pruning**: Efficient pruning of the search tree to focus on promising moves.
-- Transposition table (move ordering + reuse positions)
+- **Transposition table**: Implements move ordering and reuses previously evaluated positions.
-- Q search (check + captures)
+- **Quiescence search**: Evaluates positions involving checks and captures to avoid the horizon effect.
-- MVV-LVA sorted moves
+- **MVV-LVA sorted moves**: Most Valuable Victim - Least Valuable Attacker sorting for better move selection.
-- Iterative deepening
+- **Iterative deepening**: Gradually increases search depth, refining results.

-*Evaluation:*
+### Evaluation
-- Tampered eval (Game phase decided by number of pieces on the board)
+- **Tampered evaluation**: Game phase determined by the number of pieces remaining on the board.
-- Total material (weighted by number of pieces)
+- **Total material**: Weights positions based on the remaining pieces.
-- Piece square table (weighted by number of pieces)
+- **Piece-square table**: Evaluates piece positions using weighted tables, influenced by the number of pieces.
-- Simple mobility
+- **Simple mobility**: Considers the number of legal moves available for each piece.